dgilliam/gilli-am/index.md

 - Led the ideation and execution of a travel content app for iOS
 - As CEO of the app, activities included initial research, strategy, design, budgeting, marketing, SEM, content creation and coordination of a team of 5 – 1 designer, 1 developer, 1 content expert, and 1 business hacker/doer.
+- Built a business model from scratch modeled on `cost per acquisitions` and `profit margins`
+- Developed extensive planning material around `marketing`, `go-to-market strategy`, and `operational finances`

 **[HaveMyShift.com](http://www.havemyshift.com)** - Co-Founder